MicrosoftEdge/WebView2Feedback/specs/Autofill.md

 # Description

-Autofilling has three components
+Autofill has three components
-* Autostuffing - Filling the corresponding form fields automatically on page load
+* Auto-populate - Populate the corresponding form fields automatically on page load.
-* Suggesting - When the user clicks on the form field, drop down suggestions of previously saved forms will be displayed
+* Suggest - When the user clicks on the form field, drop down suggestions of previously saved forms will be displayed.
-* Populating - When clicking on one of the suggestions, the form data will populate the respective fields
+* Populate - When clicking on one of the suggestions, the form data will populate the respective fields.

 # Examples